AbbasAtaei1991/tasks/README.md

 # tasks
-A simple app for manage daily routines using mvvm architecture.
+A simple app for manage daily routines writen in kotlin using mvvm architecture.

 Used components and tools :